U.S. has no need to buy back debt, will take advantage of low interest rates -Mnuchin

 U.S. Treasury Secretary Steven Mnuchin said on Monday he sees no need for the country to buy back debt and that he plans to borrow money long-term to lock in low interest rates, as the coronavirus pandemic rocks the economy.

 "One of the reasons I do feel comfortable with us spending all this money is because interest rates are very low.
-And we're taking advantage of long-term rates," Mnuchin said in a CNBC interview, adding the country plans to refinance all its debt to lock in low rates.
-"Because of the amount of debt we have in short-term that does roll off and the amount of debt we're using for these deficits, I think we have tremendous opportunities without needing to buy back debt."
+And we're taking advantage of long-term rates," Mnuchin said in a CNBC interview, adding that the United States plans to refinance all its debt to lock in low rates.
+"Because of the amount of debt we have in short-term that does roll off and the amount of debt we're using for these deficits, I think we have tremendous opportunities without needing to buy back debt," Mnuchin said.

+The Treasury last week announced a record-busting plan to borrow $3 trillion during the April-June quarter to fund coronavirus economic rescue programs and cover a massive drop in revenues.
+It launched a new 20-year bond to extend maturities.
+Mnuchin told CNBC the Treasury had looked at longer maturities but found that demand for the 20-year bond was stronger.

+The Treasury chief said it was unclear whether May unemployment numbers could be worse than the 14.7% recorded in April, but struck an optimistic tone about businesses reopening over the summer.
+Predictions based on normal economic models are difficult because the jobs data is a function of a "closing of the economy and an opening of the economy," Mnuchin said.

 - READ MORE ON: